mohamadmansourX/CEnt/README.md

 # Bugs or questions

-If you have any questions related to the paper or the theoretical background, please contact the authors via email: Mohamad Mansour (moemansour03@gmail.com) or Julia El Zini (https://github.com/Julia-z)
+If you have any questions related to the paper or the theoretical background, please contact the authors via email: Julia El Zini (jwe04@mail.aub.edu) or Mohamad Mansour (mgm35@mail.aub.edu)

 If you have any questions related to the code, please open an issue on the github repository.